kasper/phoenix/docs/docs/api/modal.md

 ### 4.0.0+

+- `didResize` callback function to call when the modal resizes
 - `textDidCommit` callback function to call when the input modal’s text field is committed, receives the value as the first argument and the action (`return|tab|backtab|undefined`) as the second argument for the callback

 ## Constructor